 Once again, Liu Kang won the tournament for Earthrealm by defeating Shang Tsung, Kintaro, and Shao Kahn.
 He ended it by punching a hole through Shao Kahn’s chest.

-Through some kind of magic loophole, Quan Chi was able to help Shao Kahn invade Earthrealm by resurrecting Queen Sindel on Earthrealm and brainwashing her for good measure.
+Insisting that he knew of a magic loophole, Quan Chi was able to help Shao Kahn invade Earthrealm by resurrecting Queen Sindel on Earthrealm and brainwashing her for good measure.
 Kahn’s forces began rampaging through Earthrealm with Raiden finding a select collection of heroes to help him.
 This included police officer Kurtis Stryker and his partner Kabal.
-Kabal was a former Black Dragon member who went straight.
-During the chaos, Kintaro mutilated Kabal and he just barely survived, able to live on thanks to some respirators.
+Kabal was a former Black Dragon member who decided to turn his life around.
+During the chaos, Kintaro mutilated Kabal and he just barely survived, able to live on thanks to respirators and sorcery.